vigoo/test-r/NOTES.md

 https://github.com/rust-lang/rust/issues/105424

 # Todo
-- Tags
 - Make sure some 3rd party golden testing framework works, or add our own (https://crates.io/crates/goldenfile)

-- Support property based testing (with an existing library) (https://crates.io/crates/proptest or https://crates.io/crates/quickcheck)
+Ready to integrate, before release:
+- Initial documentation
 - How does it work together with criterion?
 Just ignore the test-r bench macro for those?

-Ready to integrate, before release:
-- Initial documentation
 - Tests for tests
 - Provide a nicer assertion macro (or at least recommend a 3rd party that works well)
 - Align terse output more with https://github.com/rust-lang/rust/blob/master/library/test/src/formatters/terse.rs